 The word kief comes from the Arabic word kayf, meaning pleasure or intoxication.

 If you are a new cannabis consumer, you may have heard the term kief and may even know what it is.
-But you may not know the many benefits of the trichome-rich powder you’ll find at the bottom of your grinder.
+What is Leif and you may not know the benefits of the trichome-rich powder found at the bottom of the grinder.

-Here is a primer for the canna-curious out there who are interested in giving your session some added punch.
+Here is a primer for the canna-curious who are interested in giving your session some added punch.

 What Is Kief?